 Healthcare in China

-Public medical institutions in China are not often used by Western expats.
-Waiting times can be long, and locals can queue for days to get treatment.
-However, apart from the language barrier and the slow service, the quality of medical expertise generally compares quite favourably to Western medical standards.
+Public medical institutions in China are not often used by expats.
+Waiting times can be long, and long queues to see a doctor are a common sight at public hospitals.
+Apart from the language barrier and the slow service, however, the quality of medical expertise generally compares quite favourably to Western medical standards.

-In some public hospitals, particularly those in major Chinese cities, international clinics have been established to bridge the gap between public and private healthcare.
-Also known as VIP wards, medical costs incurred here can be more expensive, but are still considerably cheaper than in private hospitals.
+In some public hospitals, particularly those in major Chinese cities, international wings have been established to bridge the gap between public and private healthcare.
+Also known as VIP wards, these areas are more expensive than regular public wards but still considerably cheaper than private hospitals.
 As these wings cater for wealthier patients, the treatment tends to be of a higher standard and medical staff can usually speak English.

 Public health insurance in China is mediocre and not particularly comprehensive.
 It can be fairly expensive, even for basic policies that don’t cover serious and chronic conditions.
 For this reason, private health insurance is the best option for expats.

-Expats should also be sure to check where their insurance will allow them to seek treatment.
-Not all hospitals recognise all insurers, making it wise to do some research before committing to a health insurance policy.
+Expats should also be sure to ascertain which hospitals their insurance covers.
+Not all hospitals recognise all insurers, which is why expats should do some research before committing to a health insurance policy.

 There are some health-related issues to bear in mind when moving to China, with air pollution in the bigger cities being one of the most concerning.
-For expats who suffer from respiratory conditions, is it advisable to invest in a home air purifier.
-Houseplants can also have a positive effect on the air quality in a home.
+For expats who suffer from respiratory conditions, it is advisable to invest in a home air purifier.

-Emergency response personnel are well-trained and professional, but seldom speak English.
+Emergency response personnel are well trained and professional, but might not speak English.
 Expats should make an effort to learn basic key phrases in the local language for medical emergencies.